JoseMoreno2311/Wazuh-installation/README.md

 Hello everyone!
-If you managed to get up to this point, I believe it's because you're leap of interest at what Wazuh is capable of.
-Go through the step by step and feel the fabulous experience of gathering, processing, and linking real time security events.

-The architecture of Wazuh is distinguished by its flexibility and, extendibility that makes it real performer for small businesses and big organizations.
-Wazuh is not only an effective security solution but also is an open-source project with a unified agent and platform architecture which eliminates the previous separation of the functions.
-Such integration is a total fence guarding both public and private cloud infrastructures, including the local data center.

-And here's the exciting part: Hang around as I demonstrate the installation of Wazuh and its Windows agent in quick succession.
-Alongside, let’s help you sail through this and encourage you to enjoy leveraging the strengths of Wazuh by exercising the appropriate cybersecurity measures.
-Are you all prepared to begin this adventure to the world of cybersecurity with me?
-Stay tuned!
-Let's open the link that contains the documentation for installing our agent.
+If you're curious about what Wazuh can do, get ready for an awesome ride in real-time security event collection, processing and linking.

+Wazuh's architecture is super flexible and scalable, making it perfect for businesses of all sizes.
+Not only is it efficient, it's also open source, and seamlessly combines agent and platform functions.
+This means top-notch security for public, private and cloud infrastructures.

+Now, let's dive into installing Wazuh and its Windows agent quickly.
+Stick around, and I'll walk you through it as I emphasize the importance of cybersecurity.
+Ready to get started on this cybersecurity adventure?
+Here we go.

 https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html#virtual-machine-ova